10up/restricted-site-access/readme.txt

 * **Added:** Initial public release.

 == Upgrade Notice ==

+= 7.5.0 =
+This release changes the default behavior for new installs in regards to IP detection.
+This shouldn't impact existing installs but there are two filters that can be used to change this behavior.
+See the [readme](https://github.com/10up/restricted-site-access#how-secure-is-this-plug-in) for full details.

 = 7.4.0 =
 Changes the [Support Level](https://github.com/10up/restricted-site-access#support-level) from `Active` to `Stable`.